prometheus-operator/prometheus-operator/Documentation/designs/status-subresource.md

 	ShardStatuses []ShardStatus `json:"shardStatuses,omitempty"`
 }

-// PrometheusStatusCondition represents the state of the resources associated with the Prometheus resource.
+// PrometheusCondition represents the state of the resources associated with the Prometheus resource.
 // +k8s:deepcopy-gen=true
-type PrometheusStatusCondition struct {
+type PrometheusCondition struct {
 	// Type of the condition being reported.
 	// +required
 	Type PrometheusConditionType `json:"type"`